tfraczak/accord/README.md

 * accord.com/ is also optional, but must appear as accord.com/.
 * And finally, the URL token on the end is an alphanumeric string of length 10, no more, no less.
 And this one is NOT optional, this must appear.

-Implmenting this was fun, and allowed me to be creative with how the user interacts with the app.
+Implementing this was fun, and allowed me to be creative with how the user interacts with the app.

-### _**Implmenting a dynamic Chat Channel for websockets.**_
+### _**Implementing a dynamic Chat Channel for websockets.**_
 When I started the `Messages` feature, I was bouncing ideas off of the others who were also utilizing websockets.
 I was finally able to send data from my front-end to the back-end, but I didn't have any logic to handle the data in the back-end yet.
 There was some discussion about whether or not I'd have to set up another `ApplicationCable` channel to handle either a `Channel` or `Conversation` chat.
 I came up with a solution for addressing the distinction between my `polymorphic association` for `Messages` concerning `Channels` and `Conversations` (a.k.a.
 Direct Messages):
 ```ruby
 class ChatChannel < ApplicationCable::Channel